TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-10-effective-debug-tricks-narrow-scoping.md

     Bug Fix Effectiveness = (Reporter Work + Maintainer Work) / 1
 </blockquote>

-From level 1 to 3, we invested lot of more energy on first issue reporting:
+From level 1 to 3, we invested a lot of more energy on first issue reporting:

 Level 1: